Skip to content

 About our Guest Blogger

-Genevie C. Rodríguez-Quiñones is an advocate for equity in the classroom, an avid reader and passionate collector of culturally representative children’s books, a literacy coach focused on collaborative and culturally responsive practices, and a mother to one very inquisitive boy.
+Genevie C. Rodríguez-Quiñones is an avid reader and passionate collector of culturally representative children’s books, a literacy coach focused on collaborative and culturally responsive practices, and a mother to one very inquisitive boy.

 Be sure to follow Genevie on Twitter @genevie79cr!